jackfromeast/CyberCoref/README.md

 Secondly, make sure you can access to the external network, since the code will automaticlly download the pre-trained BERT model from [the Humming Face](https://huggingface.co/).
 Otherwise, you should download the pre-trained BERT to the `./BERTs/` directory by yourself first, for example `./BERTs/spanbert-base-cased`, and revise the code related to loading BERT models.

-Finally, annotated data with the BRAT form should be put under the `./Dataset/rawData/` directory.
+Finally, annotated data with the BRAT form (i.e. .txt file and .ann file for each document) should be put under the `./Dataset/rawData/` directory.
 Currently, if you want to access to our dataset, please contact Prof.Cheng Huang by codesec\[at\]scu.edu.cn.

 ## Training

 ### Preparing training and validation samples
-To generate the training and validation dataset for the CyberCoref model:
+It should be noted that there still serval steps to go from the raw data to the dataset ready for training and validation.
+Therefore, the Document class and its variants are defind in the `dataLoader.py` for better completing those steps.
+Each sample, i.e. a document, will create an object of those class.
+And the whole training dataset or validation dataset will be collected as an object of the Corpus class and saved to a .pkl file.
 ```
 python dataLoader.py --model cyberCorefModel --bert_based --bert_name spanbert-base --max_segment_len 384 --corpus_subpath casieAll_0430 --corpus_filename _corpus_cyber.pkl --train_val_ratio 0.2
 ```
-The processed training and validation dataset would be saved to the `./Dataset/casieAll_0430/train_corpus_cyber.pkl` and `./Dataset/casieAll_0430/valid_corpus_cyber.pkl`
+Then, the processed training and validation dataset would be saved to the `./Dataset/casieAll_0430/train_corpus_cyber.pkl` and `./Dataset/casieAll_0430/valid_corpus_cyber.pkl`

 ### Pre-train the type prediction network by the entity type prediction subtask
 More details of the type prediction network and the subtask are in the paper.
-The pre-trained network's weights should be saved in the `./Weights` directory.
-However, our pretrained nwtwork's weights can be find as `./Weights/tp-spanbert-without-tag-md-epoch=19-valid_weighted_f1=0.79.ckpt` and are ready use directly.
+The pre-trained network's weights should be saved in the `./Weights` directory and will be loaded when training the CyberCoref model as a whole.
+However, our pretrained nwtwork's weights can be find as `./Weights/tp-spanbert-without-tag-md-epoch=19-valid_weighted_f1=0.79.ckpt`, which is ready use directly.
+Due to single file size limitation, please visit [this address]() for model weights.

-If you want to train the type prediction network with the custom entities datatset, please refer to the `spanDataloader.py` and the `tp_train.py`.
+If you want to train the type prediction network with the custom entities datatset by yourself, please refer to the `spanDataloader.py` and the `tp_train.py`.

 ### Train the overall model
 There are important config keys in the `config.py` should be setup before start training.
 The following command is a example to train the CyberCoref model.

 ```
-python train.py --corpus_subpath casieAll_0430 --corpus_filename _corpus_cyber.pkl --model cyberCorefModel --bert_based --bert_name spanbert-base --tp_solution without-tag-md --segment_max_num 1 --max_epochs 50 --scheduler CosineAnnealingLR --scheduler_T_max 15 --max_span_length 20 --prune_lambda 0.3 --use_logger --logger_filename casieAll-0430-bertModel-spanbertbase-tp-allinone-pretrained-nontag-md-2lr-lambda0.3-ca15-MaxSeg1-Seglen384-MaxSpan15-K50  --logs_path ./Logs --save_checkpoint --checkpoint_name casieAll-0430-bertModel-spanbertbase-tp-allinone-pretrained-nontag-md-2lr-lambda0.3-ca15-MaxSeg1-Seglen384-MaxSpan15-K50-{epoch:02d}-{valid_avg_f1:.2f}
+python train.py --corpus_subpath casieAll_0430 --corpus_filename _corpus_cyber.pkl --model cyberCorefModel --bert_based --bert_name spanbert-base --tp_solution without-tag-md --segment_max_num 1 --max_epochs 50 --scheduler CosineAnnealingLR --scheduler_T_max 15 --max_span_length 20 --prune_lambda 0.3 --save_checkpoint --checkpoint_name casieAll-0430-bertModel-spanbertbase-tp-allinone-pretrained-nontag-md-2lr-lambda0.3-ca15-MaxSeg1-Seglen384-MaxSpan15-K50-{epoch:02d}-{valid_avg_f1:.2f}
 ```

 ## Prediction